Sacramento Wage and Hour Lawyer

 • Off-the-clock work.
 Anytime an employee is working for the employer it is considered a working hour.
 Preparing for a shop to open, changing into a special uniform, or customer service representatives who have to stay on a phone call even though their shift is over, are all examples of off-the-clock work that will still need to be reimbursed as working hours, even if it puts that employee into an overtime status for pay.

 • On-call time.
 There are some instances where an employer has a substantial ability to exercise control over the leisure time of an employee when they are off-duty.
-For example, if an employer has an employee on-call during a specific period of time where they are required to either come into work or do work from home immediately, those are all considered working hours.
+For example, if an employer has an employee on-call during a specific period of time when they are required to either come into work or do work from home immediately, those are all considered working hours.

 • Mandatory overtime.
-Any overtime that is mandatory will be considered for overtime pay.
+Any overtime that is mandatory may be considered for overtime pay.
 It is important to note that an employee may refuse to work overtime if they have worked 72 hours or more in the previous week.

 • Misleading job titles.
 An employer cannot simply assign an employee a specific job in order to avoid paying overtime.
 Labeling an employee as a non-manager, when they have all of the duties of a manager, is misclassification of an employee, and is a violation of the law.